Grigary-C-Antony/my_cheatsheets/apiCallFlutter.md

 ## Step 1
 Create your model from [Here](https://javiercbk.github.io/json_to_dart/)
 ## Step 2
-Copy the model into a new dart file
+Copy the model into a new dart file (make datatype into dynamic)
 ## Step 3
 Create a stateful widget and import [http](https://pub.dev/packages/http) package
 ## Step 4